Angel Number 11

 The reading favors paying attention to that signal rather than dismissing it.

-That reading rests on a specific premise.
+That reading depends on one premise.
 Doubling the digit of origin does not just intensify independence.

 It turns the principle inward, producing a quality that classical numerologists treat as categorically different from the single 1.